TarekRaafat/skalex/docs/documentation.md

 #### `restore(collectionName, timestamp, options?)`

 Replays the changelog to rebuild a collection's state at a point in time.
+Archived documents are rehydrated exactly - `createdAt`, `updatedAt`, `_version`, `_expiresAt`, and `_vector` come back as they were at the target timestamp, bypassing the mutation pipeline so no timestamps or versions are regenerated.

 | Option | Type | Description |
 |--------|------|-------------|